-At the moment, the WordPress core team at Yoast is made up of five full-time employees.
+At the moment, the WordPress core team at Yoast is made up of four full-time employees.
 But despite what our team name may suggest, WordPress core is not the only thing we work on.
 We have a variety of skills and interests that spans multiple teams in the so-called Make universe, which has eighteen different teams right now.
 In this blog post, I’ll tell you more about our team and what we focus on in our work.

 Our WordPress core team is a distributed team by design.
-This means that our team consists of people that work remotely, have been voluntarily contributing to WordPress for quite some time and have made a difference in the project.
+This means that our team consists of people that work remotely, have been voluntarily contributing to WordPress for quite some time, and have made a difference in the project.
 We come from diverse backgrounds and continents.
 Today, I have the pleasure of introducing my colleagues.

 Let’s meet the team

 Aristeidis Stathopoulos hails from Corinth, Greece.
 He is a full-stack engineer, with over 2 decades of experience in the web industry.
 Ari has years of experience as a theme developer and has a strong passion for sustainability.
 He is the team lead of this amazing group of WordPress contributors.